sosloan/FlowQuery/README.md

 - Build: ```npm run build``` (builds for both Node and web)

 ## Examples
-See also .\queries and .\tests\compute\runner.test.ts for more examples.
+See also ./misc/queries and ./tests/compute/runner.test.ts for more examples.
 ```cypher
 /*
 Collect 10 random pieces of wisdom and create a letter histogram.